Monash IVF timeline

 1983 – World’s first frozen embryo birth

-The first ever baby was born from an embryo frozen prior to transfer.
+Monash IVF achieved the world’s first ever baby born from an embryo frozen prior to transfer.

 1984 – World’s first birth from donated eggs